geeksville/steamback/doc/development.md

 * /src is the Steam Deck plugin Javascript
 * /py_modules/steamback is the core python module that provides the syncing/steam engine
 * main.py is only used in the Steam Deck case as glue between the module and the Decky Loader

+## Formatting

+Please use the official PEP8 python formatting conventions for all python code.
+If you are using the recommended VS-Code editor, this will be the default formatter for python.

 ## We love pull requests, but...

 Please send in pull-requests with improvements you make.
 We'd love to merge them.